Kirk-Wang/Cloud-Native/README.md

 * Inspired by Docker Toolbox
 * Will create a local VM and configure latest Kubernetes
 * Has lots of other features with it `minikube` CLI
+* But, requires spearate install of VirtualBox and kubectl
+* May not work with older Windows version(YMMV)

 ------------------------------------------------------------
 ------------------------------------------------------------